cloudflare/workers-docs/src/content/about/metrics.md

   - [Total requests](#total-requests)
 - [GraphQL](#graphql)

-Workers metrics show performance and usage of your Workers and help diagnose issues.

-Workers Metrics are available in Zone and Worker script contexts.
+Workers metrics show performance and usage of your Workers and help diagnose issues and are available in Zone and Worker script contexts.

 ## Worker Script Metrics